 Drugs followed quickly on the heels of booze & fags.
 I loved my Class A days (no needles; never needles).
 I have zero regrets and had a lot of fun doing them.
 But at 19 I gave them all up because I liked them too much, so much so it scared me into stopping.

 The last addiction I properly kicked in my twenties and after giving up ciggies the first time were fruit & quiz machines.
-I got good enough at these machines for it to become an income stream – if you’re skilled at pattern recognition you can defeat most computer games with enough practice) and I have a male capacity for remembering a lot of random stuff that is not important or relevant to most anyone’s life.
+I got good enough at these machines for it to become an income stream – if you’re skilled at pattern recognition you can defeat most computer games with enough practice) and I have a male capacity for remembering a lot of random knowledge that is not important or relevant to most anyone’s life.

 Over the years, I have put in place several strategies for the consumption of alcohol: